SlowlyCoding/terminal-voxel-ray-tracer/README.md

 The only requirement is [SFML](https://www.sfml-dev.org/download.php).

-SFML is only used to get keyboard and mouse input.
+SFML is only used to get keyboard and mouse input, there is no SFML window.

 ## Installation